arthurnap24/BuildMachine/README.md

 My personal development container that I can use for C++ developments on Ubuntu Linux.

-The Docker images used by this container can be found here:
+The relevant Docker images used by docker compose in this project are:
 - [arthurnap24/alpine-build-machine](https://hub.docker.com/r/arthurnap24/alpine-build-machine)
 - [arthurnap24/ubuntu-build-machine](https://hub.docker.com/r/arthurnap24/ubuntu-build-machine)